rope50/DWDM-Network-Optimizer/README.md

 	'3': {'1':1.5,'2':14.5 },
 }

-Where 1,2 and 3 are nodes and the value in the dictionary is the link weight between two nodes.
+Where 1,2 and 3 are nodes and the values in the dictionary is the link weight between two nodes.